georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Every traffic violation in the state has 1–6 points awarded to them.
 Continuous accumulation of these points may cause the license to be suspended, revoked, or canceled.

-If an adult driver has more than 15 points in 2 years/24 months, it will be suspended, but a driver under 21 years will lose the right with at least 4 points.
-The point system also applies to violations committed out of state, even though non-residents will not receive points on their driving history.
+If an adult driver has more than 15 points in 2 years/24 months, it may be suspended, but a driver under 21 years is likely to lose the right with at least 4 points.
+The point system also applies to violations committed out of state, even though non-residents may not receive points on their driving history.
 This system is a means to identify problematic drivers within the state.

 In Georgia, there are multiple ways of knowing if a person has a traffic ticket.